Motorcycle engine – Understanding the different types

 Boxer Motorcycle engine

-Flat twin or boxer engines use a “boxer” configuration, where each pair of opposing pistons move inwards and outwards simultaneously, like boxing competitors punching their gloves together before a fight.
+Flat twin or boxer engines use a “boxer” configuration, where each pair of opposing pistons moves in and out simultaneously, like boxing competitors punching their gloves together before a fight.
 These engines are present on many BMW models.

 1. ow vibration